Asatsa/internship_repo1/Roadmap.md

 ---

-This internship if my introduction into Bioinformatics.I will be allowed to explore the different tools and fields of Bioinformatics.
+This internship is my introduction into Bioinformatics.I will be allowed to explore the different tools and fields of Bioinformatics.
 It consists of one month of close training and then a mini-project where I will get to work with my collegues.
 I hope to contribute to the work currently going on at ICIPE.

 ## Milestones

-### Month one of training
+### A. Month one of training
 1.Be conversant with Github

 2.Learn about open science

-   reproducibility
+   Reproducibility

 3. Learn Project and Data management

- Here is the [workshop](https://datacarpentry.org/organization-genomics/)used.
+ Here is the [literature](https://datacarpentry.org/organization-genomics/)used.

  Be conversant with Databases, NCBI and SRA, ENA e.t.c

-4. Learn python, Linux, bash
+4. Learn python

+5. Linux/bash

+This is the material I am using [link](http://swcarpentry.github.io/shell-novice/01-intro/index.html)

 **Follow my progress** [here](https://github.com/users/Asatsa/projects/1)

-### Complete a collaborative mini-project
+### B. Complete a collaborative mini-project

+### C. Apply for and get into MSc.
+Fellowships